Modern slavery risk in supply chains

 Please note, access to our modern slavery resources and training for health services is limited to registered and logged in health service employees.

 Suppliers on HSV collective agreement contracts are required to comply with HSV supplier minimum standards and, if applicable, the Modern Slavery Act.
-See the Modern slavery risk mitigation for suppliers page for details.
+See the Modern slavery risk mitigation for suppliers page for details and resources.

 How to report modern slavery